List of Only Fools and Horses characters: Vincenzo Occhetti

-Vincenzo Occhetti (David Jason) appeared as the main antagonist in the two-part episode Miami Twice.
+Vincenzo Occhetti (David Jason) appeared as the main antagonist in the two-part episode "Miami Twice'".
 Occhetti was a Mafia don and an exact doppelgänger for Del Boy.
 As the episode unfolded it emerged that Occhetti was under FBI surveillance and facing trial for murder, kidnapping and drug-running.
 After seeing Del's resemblance to his father, Occhetti's son Rico launched a series of unsuccessful attempts to assassinate Del, hoping that the authorities would believe Occhetti himself was dead and thus spare him the prison sentence.
 Every attempt failed, and Del and Rodney eventually uncovered the Mafia plan, providing the FBI with crucial evidence to send Occhetti to prison for life.

 Elsie Partridge

 Elsie Partridge (Constance Chapman) was Uncle Albert's girlfriend.
-Although mentioned frequently, she only appears in Sickness and Wealth.
+Although mentioned frequently, she appears in "Sickness and Wealth" only.

 Elsie was a widow with eleven children and lived on the same estate as the Trotters.
 She and Albert met at a bingo game and struck up a romantic relationship, but never married as Albert was still legally married to his estranged wife Ada.
 Albert often downplayed the nature of their relationship to Del and Rodney, but they saw through this and often brought Elsie's name up to silence or embarrass him in conversation.
-Despite his relationship with Elsie, Albert and his friend Knock-Knock had a fight over Marlene's mother, Dora Lane, in He Ain't Heavy, He's My Uncle.
+Despite his relationship with Elsie, Albert and his friend Knock-Knock had a fight over Marlene's mother, Dora Lane, in "He Ain't Heavy, He's My Uncle".

-At Albert's insistence, Elsie holds a séance in a private room at The Nag's Head in Sickness and Wealth.
+At Albert's insistence, Elsie holds a séance in a private room at The Nag's Head in "Sickness and Wealth".
 Despite voicing their suspicions about her psychic ability, Del and Rodney attend the seance alongside Boycie and Trigger, where Elsie manages to summon the spirits of Boycie's father and Joan Trotter, the latter of whom demanded that Del get his stomach pains examined at hospital, after Del (who had a fear of doctors) kept avoiding medical intervention.
 However, it was later revealed that Albert had asked Elsie to pretend that she had summoned Joan's spirit, as she was the only person Del would listen to.

-By the time of Albert's death in If They Could See Us Now, he and Elsie had been living together with Elsie's family in Weston-super-Mare for several years.
-Del and Rodney, accompanied by Raquel, Cassandra and Damien, travel to attend his funeral but accidentally attend the funeral of Albert "Bunny" Warren, at a church just up the road from Albert's funeral, attended by everyone else from Peckham.
+By the time of Albert's death in "If They Could See Us Now", he and Elsie had been living together with Elsie's family in Weston-super-Mare for several years.
+Del and Rodney, accompanied by Raquel, Cassandra and Damien, travel to attend his funeral but accidentally attend the wake of Albert "Bunny" Warren, at a house just up the road from Albert's wake, attended by several Peckham residents.

-Elsie had died by the time of Strangers on the Shore.
+Elsie had died by the time of "Strangers on the Shore'".